US Open Odds 2023

 Francis Ouimet (1913)

-Just 20 years old and playing as an amateur, Ouimet outplayed accomplished British golfers Harry Vardon and Ted Ray to become the second American to win the US Open.
+Just 20 years old and playing as an amateur, Ouimet outplayed accomplished British golfers Harry Vardon and Ted Ray to become the second American to win the U.S. Open.
 Ouimet would go on to win the US Amateur in 1914 and 1931.

 us open golf